 |Video games||Less than 100 ms ping|

-On the other hand, if your actual internet speed is way lower than your broadband plan’s promised speed, contact your provider to check if the issue is coming from their end.
-Seek their help in improving your connection speed.
-No matter how frustrated you are with their service, always remember to treat their customer service representatives with respect.
+On the off-chance that your actual internet speed doesn’t match the speed promised by your provider, check first if the issue is coming from your end.
+Test your internet speed using different devices.
+Also, try resetting the router or modem before retesting.
+If it seems like everything’s good on your side, give your provider a call and ask for help in improving your connection speed.
+No matter how frustrated you are with the service, always remember to treat the customer service crew with respect.

 If, after all the fuss, you’re still unhappy about the services you’re getting, you’ll be better off finding a new internet provider.